bertck/Network-Programming/README.md

 # Network-Programming
-Repository for a university "Network Programming" course.
+Repository for a university "Network Programming" course assignments.